Energinet-DataHub/geh-core/source/Messaging/documents/documentation.md

 The package is still work in progress.

-## Outbox
+## Publishing

-The outbox functionality is responsible for dispatching integration events to the ServiceBus.
+The publishing functionality is responsible for dispatching integration events to the ServiceBus.
 It does this using a hosted worker that polls the IIntegrationEventProvider for new integration events.
 The IIntegrationEventProvider implementation is the responsibility of the package consumer.